 On leaving the tower, turn right on the path, retracing your previous footsteps, but this time head straight on towards the woods.
 Horton sits in a unique location geographically.
 To the North West sits Cranborne Chase with its chalk grassland and historic landscape.
 To the South East is the New Forest, dominated by sandy soil and heathland and also an association with medieval hunting.
-In the distance the buildings of Bournemouth’s skyline can be seen and occasionally even a new plane leaving Hurn Airport.
+In the distance the buildings of Bournemouth’s skyline can be seen and occasionally even a plane leaving Hurn Airport.
 Horton has these two chalky and sandy environments merging together.
-As you leave the chalky fields and muddy paths, you enter into Ferndown forest.
-The track is easy to follow here and the pine wood cocoons you on your way.
+As you leave the chalky fields and muddy paths, you enter into Ferndown Forest.
+The track is easy to follow here and the pine wood borders the path.
 Every now and then the sandy floor is exposed and any gap in the forest is quickly filled with gorse as the heath tries to take back its territory.

 Follow the path straight through the forest.
 On meeting your first track, turn left.
-Pass straight through a cross roads and at the large meeting of tracks, you arrive at Wigbeth lake.
+Pass straight through a cross roads and at the large meeting of tracks, you arrive at Wigbeth Lake.
 This is situated below you through the trees on your left.
 Shortly after, and keeping your eyes peeled for it, take the bridleway forking right which diverts you away from the hardened track.
-You exit out of Ferndown Forest and skim the eastern edge of Horton wood, arriving back to the main road.
+You exit out of Ferndown Forest to skim the eastern edge of Horton Wood, arriving back to the main road.

-Knobs Crook is a location for some ancient history.
+Knobs Crook is a location of more ancient history.
 A Roman burial was unearthed nearby containing many treasures, clearly meant for someone of importance.
 A Roman pot of coins was also discovered on one of the nearby lanes.
 A tumulus sits at the top of the hill, all of which suggest it has been a well-used area for thousands of years.

 At the top of the hill you are able to look down towards Monmouth’s Ash on your right.
 The Monmouth Rebellion occurred when James Scott, aka The 1st Duke of Monmouth, landed at Lyme Regis.
 He claimed his right to the throne and, to realise that, had to overthrow King James II.
 However, he was unsuccessful.
 He was beaten at the Battle of Sedgemoor in 1685.
 The Duke escaped, via Woodyates on Cranborne Chase, to get to the port at Poole, disguising himself as a lowly shepherd.
-When his horses grew tired he continued on foot across the Chase eventually seeking refuge in a ditch, under a large ash tree in a field of tall beans.
+When his horses grew tired he continued on foot across the landscape eventually seeking refuge in a ditch, under a large ash tree in a field of tall beans.
 The ditch was/is the boundary marker between the parishes of Horton and Woodlands.
 Unfortunately his suspicious activities caught the eye of a local woman who alerted the authorities.
-They then searched the area, eventually discovering the ‘wanna be’ King under the ash tree.
+They then searched the area, eventually discovering the ‘wanna be’ King under the ash tree, cowering in the ditch.
+The old lady felt so guilty, she hung herself.
 The tree has long since gone, but has been replaced by another and sits down in the valley on your right near Monmouth Farm.
 When searching for it you are faced with a number of trees, all looking similar.
 However, in the valley, you can clearly make out a ditch supporting the local legend.

 Follow the path through the forest of silver birch to come out at David’s Cross, where 6 paths collide.
 Take a sharp left, circling the tumulus that’s hidden amongst the gorse bushes.
 Make your way up the hill, keeping the barbed wire fence on your right, to reach the highest part of the walk.
 The silver birch die away and once again heath and sand dominate, in a tree-sparse area.
 On your left sits an old quarried hole filled with water, attracting birds and other wildlife.
 In the summer months, snakes and lizards would be quite at home here.